Sociology Department

 In-Person

 This course considers such matters as the distinction between science and other ways of knowing, the relationship between technological innovation and scientific knowledge, the role played by technology in relation to social change and cultural identity, the social shaping of technology, forms of governance in contemporary ‘information societies’, and questions of human and non-human agency.
-Prerequisite: 12 credits of SOCI.
+Prerequisite: 12 credits SOCI.
 Three credits.